Any current student wishing to discuss visa changes or extensions should contact the Dean of Students' International Students Advisory Team.

 If you are a postgraduate student and will be studying or researching one of the areas listed by the Academic Technology Approval Scheme (ATAS), you must have an ATAS clearance certificate.

 We advise you to find out if you need an ATAS certificate before applying for a student visa or extension.
 We will issue a CAS once you have received your ATAS certificate.
 Please visit the ATAS website for further information and a list of the courses affected.
-Please note that your CAS will also state if you require ATAS clearance.
+Please note that your offer letter and CAS will also state if you require ATAS clearance.

 We hope that these guidelines will assist in obtaining a visa.
 If you feel your application was wrongly rejected however, please contact us immediately by email (UKVI-KeyContact@uea.ac.uk) so that we can investigate why this has happened.
 We would need a copy (scanned or faxed) of the rejection letter from the Entry Clearance Officer and will do everything we can to help overturn the decision if we feel an error has been made.